kubaporebski/sparkbasics-homework/README.md

 # Spark Basics - Homework application

+## Google Cloud Provider configuration
+You need to save your Service Account keyfile into a folder named `service_account_key`.
+It should be a JSON file.

 ## How to run tests
 This is the quickest way to run and test the application.
 Just open `MainApplicationTest.java` file and run it as a unit test.